- Do you perform the plank exercise on a regular basis?

 I’m going to warn you that this plank variation is a hell of a challenge.
 In fact, the only way you can truly pull this one off is by producing significant tension and core stability by bracing and maintain complete rigidity and control over your body.

-Once in the push-up position go ahead and bang one out.
+Therefore once in the push-up position go ahead and bang one out.
 Perform 3 sets of 5 to finish out your day’s training for optimal core stability.

 Plank Exercise: The Takeaway